-The next two steps are really vital for making the most of a Trello master board: setting filters and field mappings.
-Filters dictate how the cards will flow to and from your master board (i.e. only cards with this label or status end up on the master board).
-Because these will be two-way syncs (with information flowing in both directions between boards), you need to ensure that each additional board you connect to your master board has unique filters.
+The next two steps are really vital for making the most of a Trello master board: setting rules and field mappings.
+Rules dictate how the cards will flow to and from your master board (i.e. only cards with this label or status end up on the master board).
+Because information can travel in both directions between boards, you need to ensure that each additional board you connect to your master board has unique rules.
 This prevents cards from being shared to boards where you don’t want them.

 4. Master your master board!

-Once you’ve got your syncs set up, you should see the appropriate cards populated in your Trello master board.
+Once you’ve got your workflow set up, you should see the appropriate cards populated in your Trello master board.
 Now it’s time to make the most of all that time you’re saving!